shreyjain13/shreyjain13.github.io/index.md

 title: ""
 ---

-I am currently a Product Manager at Microsoft working on Medical Foundation Models (focus on medical imaging and presicion oncology).
+I am currently a Product Manager at Microsoft working on Medical Foundation Models (focus on medical imaging and precision oncology).

 Previously, I was an Applied Scientist at Microsoft Research Special Projects working on privacy and security research.
 The broad motivations of my research are represented in paper I wrote in collaboration with OpenAI titled "[Contextual Confidence and Generative AI](https://arxiv.org/abs/2311.01193)".